 You’ll share the park’s hiking trails with savvy locals who head to the backcountry when temperatures cool and solitude is returned to the mountains.

 Rafting down the Snake River… oh the Wildlife!

-You may also want to seriously consider a raft trip down the wild and scenic Snake River.
+You may also want to seriously consider a white water raft trip down the wild and scenic Snake River.
 The nice folks at Teton Springs can help you with booking a trip with their preferred vendors and there are fun options available deep into the fall season.
 A river trip is definitely the best way to view the Tetons in all their grandeur, and wildlife viewing is often a big bonus on this trip, especially Bald Eagles, which are spotted frequently on these excursions.
 You can also expect a fun and informative history lesson on the historic Jackson Hole area from your seasoned guide; it’s all included in the price of admission.

 Another good reason to schedule a trip to the Tetons in September is a chance to take in the JACKSON HOLE ARTS FESTIVAL.
 This event has moved far beyond just being a nationally acclaimed event.
 Art lovers are coming from across the pond for a chance to eyeball exquisite art, take in gallery walks, live music, and cowboy poetry.

 Or, relax by the pool at Teton Springs, take up a brisk game of tennis, exercise at the Sports Club, or do nothing at all.
 Where would you rather be?